lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 - Primary children ages 7–10
 - Young single adults

-It is important to report attendance accurately and on time (see33.5.1.1).
+It is important to report attendance accurately and on time (see [33.5.1.1](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number60-p87#title_number60 "/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number60-p87#title_number60")).

 Before each quarterly allocation, the stake president receives information on the amount to be distributed.
 He then determines how much of the funds are allocated to the wards.
 He works with bishops in a unified, cooperative manner to ensure the stake and wards are funded fairly and adequately.
 If unforeseen changes occur that may justify altering original budget allocations, the stake president makes sure that fair adjustments are made.